happyRainDrop/Intertype-Relations-Mapper-V1/README.md

 version of this before college.
 My ultimate goal is to get this published as an independent website and/or app.

 ## Coming in future versions
-1. Pagination
+1. Overall better look/design (buttons enlarge when hovered upon, different font, maybe a logo, etc)
-2. Sidebars
+2. Sidebar navigation
 3. Templates and/or demo
 4. Chart showing how many times each relation shows up
-5. assign labels (ex: "mom" "bob") to boxes, not just types
+5. Assign labels (ex: "mom" "bob") to boxes, not just types
-6. buttons for everything instead of always using esc, ctrl, etc
+6. Buttons for everything instead of always using esc, ctrl, etc
-7. save button so you can save your maps
+7. Save button so you can save your maps